basho/basho_docs/source/languages/en/riak/cookbooks/Renaming-Nodes.md

 5. Join the node back into the cluster.

         riak-admin cluster join riak@10.1.42.12

+     Successful staging of the join request should have output like this:

         Attempting to restart script through sudo -H -u riak
         Success: staged join request for 'riak@192.168.17.11' to 'riak@10.1.42.12'